🧩 ujc to png

 No. Unfortunately, the Android and iOS versions of the Nonograms Katana app are different and the iOS version does not currently provide an option to export your nonograms to a local file.

-If you find a way to export or share .ujc files from the iOS app, please open an issue (see last question) so that we can update this answer.
+If you find a way to export or share .ujc files from the iOS app, please open an issue (see the last question) so that we can update this answer.

 • I found an error / I want to ask another question.